Rocket-CDS/DNNrocket/API/Documents/FileDownload.md

 *NOTE: This example is from RocketDirectory and must include "articleid" and "dockey".*

-### RocketDirectory

-The default server side code in RocketDirectory checks is the user is authorised.
-If not, no download is done.

-This functionality is controlled by the "secure documents" checkbox in the Admin Settings for the system.
-Uploads will be given a secure name that cannot be downloaded by normal html links.
-(This assumes the IIS default settings for files.)

-This functionlity stops and documents from being referenced by any search engine.
-*NOTE: The "secure document" must be turned on before upload if you required secure documents.*

-If public downloads are required for the entire site, you can uncheck the "secure documents" checkbox.

-You must use a **s-cmd="remote_publicdownload"** to get this functionality.

-If extra security is required then a plugin will need to be created.

 ## Important
 To make Simplisity file downloads work, you MUST implement the link within a html element within a “simplisity_panel” class.
 Activate simplisity by the JS call to “StartUp” or a “single panel”.
 ```
 $(document).simplisityStartUp('/Desktopmodules/dnnrocket/api/rocket/action', { "systemkey": "rocketdirectoryapi"});
 ```

 # Server Side
 Because the s-fields are added to the url as parameters you can therefore access those values on server-side code by using the “genxml/urlparams/***” xpath from the paramInfo SimplsityInfo class.